book design & production

 Every well written book deserves a thoughtful design.
 Frankly, even poorly written books benefit from good design.

-An experienced designer knows how to work with printers and binders—how to choose the appropriate vendors for the project, how to prepare the files, how to “speak their language” in order to understand and resolve the issues that inevitably crop up as our technical options get more complex.
+An experienced book designer understands digital, print on demand, and traditional printing options, can choose the most appropriate one for a particular project, and knows how to prepare the files for trouble-free production.
+They “speak the language” in order to understand and resolve the issues that inevitably crop up as our technical options get more complex.

 how it works